From Special Collections & Institutional Archives:

 This scrapbook was created in 1950 to commemorate the travels of two women who crisscrossed the Southeast, from North Carolina to South Carolina to Georgia.
 There are brochures in the scrapbook, as well as photographs, maps, and magazine cut-outs.
 The descriptions give an insight into the travel culture of America, particularly the American South, in the 1950s.

 While most of our objects are not on display year-round, they are sometimes employed in special exhibitions, so keep your eyes open for the displays that are put up at Reese Library throughout the year!

 -Maranda Christy, Special Collections Assistant

-About the Heritage Unit: The University Libraries have a department devoted to the preservation and archival keeping of the campus’ unique histories.
+About the Heritage Unit: The University Libraries has a department devoted to the preservation and archival keeping of the campuses’ unique histories.
 The Historical Collections & Archives (HCA) is located on the 2nd floor of the Greenblatt Library on the Health Sciences campus.
-Special Collections & Institutional Archives is located on the 3rdfloor of the Reese Library on the Summerville campus.
+Special Collections & Institutional Archives is located on the 3rd floor of the Reese Library on the Summerville campus.